 Frequently Asked Questions

-We have sent a leaflet to all tenants advising them of the changes to how the rent notice will look following the de-pooling of rents that will come into effect as of 1st April 2018.
+We have sent a letter to all tenants advising you of the changes along with an example of estimated service charges of how your rent notice will look following the de-pooling of rents that will come into effect as of 1st April 2018.

 In March 2018 tenants will be sent their usual rent notice (rent increase letter).
 The notice will inform them of their new rent & service charges for the coming year.